gemeenteshertogenbosch/verzoekregistratiecomponent/DESIGN.md

 ## Kubernetes

 ### Loadbalancers
 We no longer provide a load balancer per component, since this would require a ip per component.
-Draining ip's on mult component kubernetes clusters.
-In stead we make componentes available as an interner service
+Thus draining ip's on multiple component kubernetes clusters.
+Instead we make component's available as an internal service.

 ### server naming
 A component is (speaking in kubernetes terms) a service that is available at